Tips For Maintaining Your Mountain Bike

 In addition to disc brakes, thru-axles increase your mountain bike’s rigidity.
 They also increase safety.

 A through-axles are usually compatible with quick-release skewers for added safety and ease of maintenance.
-They also allow you to replace without disassembling your bike.
+They also allow you to replace wheels without disassembling your bike.

 Checking Bearings on Your Mountain Bike